Aerial view, April 1989

 I’ve been hired by almost every department on campus at some time or another, but as the official photographer for Wheaton Thunder sports teams, I’ve taken more pictures for the Athletics Department than all others combined.

-But my favorite Wheaton College images are the ones I took as a student from 1985-89.
-I was learning photography and taking pictures of friends, teachers, sports and the campus.
-As a Record and Tower photo editor and photography contributor for all four years, I was granted access to almost event on campus and became known as Wheaton’s photographer, even back then.
+My favorite Wheaton College images are the ones I took as a student from 1985-89.
+I was just learning photography and taking pictures of friends, teachers, sports and the campus.
+As a Record and Tower photo editor and photography contributor for four years, I was granted access to almost any event on campus and became known as Wheaton’s photographer, even back then.
 I was rarely without a camera in my hand; during my year as the Tower Photo Editor (1987-88), I always carried two cameras everywhere I went- one loaded with black and white film and one with color slide film.
+I got to shoot in areas no one else was allowed access to- inside historic Blanchard Tower as well as BGC’s fiberglass tower, in Fischer and Edman Chapel basements, inside the Edman clock tower, down in the mysterious Blanchard tunnel and inside Blanchard Hall when it was almost entirely gutted from floor to roof during the renovations from 1989-90.
+I loved exploring the campus with my camera.

 Any questions?
 Email me for a prompt response.

-Please note- all the images displayed here are low resolution and for portfolio purposes, and may not be used in any way; please contact me before using any of my images.
+Please note- all the images displayed here are low resolution and for portfolio purposes only; contact me before using any of my images.
 Thanks for respecting my copyright.

 All images © 1985-2025, Michael Hudson, All Rights Reserved